High School Students

 Completing Requirements for Admission to KIN Upper School at other Institutions

-Nearly all of the courses required for admission to the Kinesiology major have equivalents at other institutions that have been approved for transfer to MSU (see the searchable database for MSU transfer course equivalencies).
-Only courses that transfer as approved equivalents of specific MSU courses may be used to satisfy KIN admission requirements.
+Equivalent course work at other institutions for many of the Kinesiology courses have been approved for transfer to MSU (see the searchable database for MSU transfer course equivalencies).
+Only courses that transfer as approved equivalents of specific MSU courses may be used to satisfy KIN degree requirements.

 MSU students may attend other institutions as Guest Students for short periods while earning credit for transfer to MSU.
 Students planning to attend accredited Michigan institutions should use the Michigan Uniform Undergraduate Guest Application.
 Students who wish to attend non-Michigan institutions should obtain application forms from the host institution.

 Students are responsible for initiating the transfer of courses taken elsewhere to MSU.
-Students who plan to use courses taken at other institutions for admission to the Kinesiology major cannot be admitted until all courses required for admission have been posted to the student’s record.
-Please refer to the MSU Registrar's Website for guidelines and requirements regarding Guest Student Application and transfer of courses back to the University.
+Please refer to the MSU Registrar’s Website for guidelines and requirements regarding Guest Student Application and transfer of courses back to the University.

 Students Returning to MSU to Complete Bachelor Degrees

-Any returning MSU student who started but did not complete the Bachelor of Science degree in Kinesiology or Athletic Training will be held to current program requirements, including successful completion of the department admission core courses.
+Any MSU student who returns to complete the Bachelor of Science degree in Kinesiology more than five years from the date last attended will be held to current program requirements, including successful completion of the department foundational core courses.

 For additional information, please contact an undergraduate academic advisor.